isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/Digital Strategy & the 101 of Search Engine Optimisation (SEO).md

 	</div>
 	<div class="col is-8">
         <b>Jayden Ooi</b><br><i>Entrepreneur, Digital Strategist</i><br><br>Jayden Ooi is highly qualified in practice with many successful digital transformations for SMEs to pivot their brick-and-mortar businesses into the digital space.
 With his
 expertise, a local retailer successfully redesigned its business model, ranked number one on Google, and achieved more than three million dollars in e-commerce sales.
-In another instance, he helped a local F&amp;B SME to rise to the top ranking and triple its annual revenue.
+In another instance, he helped a local F&B SME to rise to the top ranking and triple its annual revenue.
 Jayden is an experienced professional in SEO, digital marketing, and e-commerce development.
 Over the years, he has built a staunch customer portfolio and a successful team in Singapore and Malaysia.
 His agency, NightOwl SEO, has helped many of his clients to be in the top 5 rankings on Google.
 	</div>
 </div>